I Tried Stirling Cooper’s Kegel Routine for 8 Weeks—Here’s How It Improved My Sexual Health

-For the last month and a half, I’ve been following a kegel exercise protocol I got from a porn star, Stirling Cooper.
-I originally bought his book on how to make your member larger through a series of exercises and maneuvers.
-I tried that for a while, but to be honest, I wasn’t too confident about it, and the risks worried me.
+For the last month and a half, I’ve been following a kegel exercise protocol I got from Stirling Cooper.
+I originally bought his book on how to improve your member size through a series of exercises and maneuvers.
+I tried that for a while, but honestly, I wasn’t very confident about it, and the risks concerned me.

-My urologist told me my size is just fine and that I should stop that altogether.
-While there’s some anecdotal evidence that these exercises work, there’s no official medical proof, and according to him, it never ends well.
-Those words echoed in my head every time I was about to try them, so I backed off and decided to just work with what I’ve been given.
+My urologist told me my size is fine and advised me to stop.
+While there’s some anecdotal evidence that these exercises work, there’s no solid medical proof, and according to him, they often don’t end well.
+Those words stuck with me, so I stepped back and decided to focus on working with what I have.

-Instead, I’ve shifted my focus to making what I have as strong and functional as possible.
-I’m 47 years old, and while I’m still pretty solid in that department, I know I’m not as strong as I used to be—and it’s only going to decline with age.
+Instead, I shifted my attention to making what I have as strong and functional as possible.
+I’m 47 years old, and while I’m still doing okay, I know I’m not as strong as I used to be, and things will likely decline with age.

 With that in mind, I started these exercises to stay as close to peak performance as possible.
-Kegels work your pelvic floor, which helps with erection strength and overall sexual function.
-When I first started, I could barely get through 100 quick kegels before my muscles were exhausted.
+Kegels work your pelvic floor muscles, which help with erection strength and overall sexual function.
+When I first started, I could barely get through 100 quick kegels before my muscles felt exhausted.
 Now, I’m at 300 and can do them fairly easily.
-It takes about 4 ½ minutes to complete, and by the end of the program, I’ll be at 400 reps before moving on to the more challenging kegel workouts.
-But before you can do that, you have to build the endurance first.
-I’ve definitely seen an improvement over the weeks I’ve been following this protocol, so at the very least, I know my endurance is better.
+It takes about 4 and a half minutes to complete, and by the end of the program, I’ll be at 400 reps before moving on to more challenging kegel workouts.
+But before that, you have to build endurance first.
+I’ve definitely seen improvement over the weeks I’ve been following this protocol, so at least I know my endurance is better.

-If you’ve had any issues in the sexual department, kegels might be worth a shot.
-The simplest way to describe them is to act like you’re stopping your pee mid-stream.
+If you’ve had any issues in this area, kegels might be worth a try.
+The simplest way to describe them is to act like you’re stopping your pee midstream.
 That muscle contraction counts as one rep. Here’s the protocol:

 1. Start with 100 reps every other day.